LuizFellype/back_giftMe/README.md

 $ yarn
 ```
 - create a `.env` file with the same content as the `.env.example`
+ps: don't forget to double check your IP in docker container to match with PRISMA_ENDPOINT variable.

 ```terminal
 $ docker-compose up -d
 $ yarn prisma deploy